How to get from Palenque to San Cristobal de las Casas

 Palenque to San Cristobal de las Casas by Bus

-There are at least two bus departures each day from Palenque to San Cristobal de las Casas, one in the morning and another one in the evening.
+There are four daily bus departures from Palenque to San Cristobal de las Casas.
 The company providing this service is ADO’s sub-branch OCC.
 It offers first-class buses that include AC, reclining seats and a toilet.

 Bus schedule from Palenque to San Cristobal de las Casas